astroML/text_errata/README.md

 "a simple example of the way SQL queries can be used with the SDSS database" (page 21), Section 1.5.5 would be more appropriate.

-Page 22: If the query was in fact submitted to the SDSS Data Release 8 database, the URL listed in Appendix D is wrong.
-See below for more notes on Appendix D.

 Page 35: Figure 1.13 is incorrectly labeled a Mercator projection.
 It's actually an Equirectangular projection (also known in WCS as a "Cartesian projection")

 ## Chapter 2